oresat/oresat-linux/docs/repos.rst

 - `oresat-cfc-software`_ The CFC OLAF-based application.
 - `oresat-prucam-pirt1280`_ A kernel module for interfacing to PIRT1280 camera with PRUs.

-GPS Board
+GPS Card
 ---------

 SDR / Hardware GPS receiver to calculate the location of satellite.

-- `oresat-gps-hardware`_ Hardware design for the GPS board.
+- `oresat-gps-hardware`_ Hardware design for the GPS card.
 - `oresat-gps-software`_ The GPS OLAF-based application.

-Star Tracker Board
+Star Tracker Card
 ------------------

 Camera system that takes images of stars and uses the pattern of the stars let to figure out which way the satellite is pointing.

-- `oresat-star-tracker`_ Hardware design for the Star Tracker board.
+- `oresat-star-tracker`_ Hardware design for the Star Tracker card.
 - `oresat-star-tracker-software`_ The Star Tracker OLAF-based application.
 - `oresat-prucam-ar013x`_ A kernel module for interfacing to AR013x camera with PRUs.